Vincent392/Eleven/README.md

 # Eleven
-a programming language named after the Stranger Things character
+a programming language named after the Stranger Things character of the same name